What is ferragosto?

 Today, you will still find some shops and restaurants closed for part of the month, especially in the 3-7 days surrounding the 15th.
 (I say 3 days because it's common for people to take just the 13-16th off, but I also say 7 days because often they will also just take whatever week surrounds the 15th.)

-And even then, on those crucial ferragosto dates, there is now still plenty open, including good restaurants, supermarkets, and shops beyond what's open in Termini train station.
+But even then, on those crucial ferragosto dates, there is now still plenty of places open as normal, including good restaurants, supermarkets, and shops, beyond what's open in Termini train station.

-As for the tourist sites, they are (mostly) all open throughout August, including on August 15, with one obvious exception.
+As for the tourist sites, they are (mostly) all open throughout August, including on August 15 (unless the 15th falls on a normal closure day) - with one obvious exception.

 The Vatican Museums are always closed August 15, and if that date falls near a weekend, you may find it closed for 2-3 days in a row.